Emory-HITI/Niffler/modules/png-extraction/README.md

 * *OutputDirectory*: The root folder where Niffler produces the output after running the PNG Extractor.

 * *Depth*: How far in the folder hierarchy from the DICOMHome are the DICOM images.
-For example, a patient/study/series/instances.dcm indicates a depth of 3.
+For example, a patient/study/series/instances.dcm hierarchy indicates a depth of 3.
+If the DICOM files are in the DICOMHome itself with no folder hierarchy, the depth will be 0.

 ### Print the Images or Limit the Extraction to Include only the Common DICOM Attributes